greshake/i3status-rust/blocks.md

 The battery block collapses when the battery is fully charged -- or, in the case of some Thinkpad batteries, when it reports "Not charging".

+The battery block supports reading charging and status information from `sysfs`, or optionally through the [Upower](https://upower.freedesktop.org/) D-Bus interface on systems where that is available.

 ### Examples

 Update the battery state every ten seconds, and show the time remaining until (dis)charging is complete: